linjh1118/linjh1118.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+Hello!
+My name is JinghaoLin(林景豪), and I am currently pursuing my Master's degree in Natural Language Processing at the Department of Computer Science and Engineering, Northeastern University, Beijing, China (2022.09 - 2025.06).
+Prior to this, I completed my Bachelor’s degree in Applied Physics at Jilin University (2018.09 - 2022.06).

 During my academic journey, I have had the opportunity to contribute to several notable projects.
 One of my papers, "SALMON: A Structure-Aware Language Model with Logicality and Densification Strategy for Temporal Knowledge Graph Reasoning," has been accepted by EMNLP 2024, and I am excited to present it in Miami, USA.
 Another project, "Joint Framework for Tensor Decomposition-Based Temporal Knowledge Graph Completion," was published in Information Science 2024.
 This work received recognition with the Best Researcher Award at the International Research Data Analysis Excellence Awards.